Know Your Guests

 Take one of the other sides and roll in, towards the center; repeat on the other side, until you have a packet.
 Press firmly on the rolls/folds so that they do not come apart easily.

-Put them on the grill and lower the lid, grilling for 8 minutes on each side of the packet.
+Put them on the grill and lower the lid, grill for 8 minutes on each side of the packet.
 To see if they're ready, peel back a fold and check the corn or potatoes.

 For a drier mixture inside, open up the top of the packets while grilling during the last 4 minutes.
 Serve hot, and top with a little more salt and pepper, hot sauce or BBQ sauce if you desire!